Diphtheria: History

 In early June 2015, a case of diphtheria was diagnosed at Vall d'Hebron University Hospital in Barcelona, Spain.
 The six-year-old child who died of the illness had not been previously vaccinated due to parental opposition to vaccination.
-It was the first case of diphtheria in the country since 1986 as reported by "El Mundo" or from 1998, as reported by WHO.
+It was the first case of diphtheria in the country since 1986, as reported by the Spanish daily newspaper El Mundo, or from 1998, as reported by the WHO.

 In March 2016, a three-year-old girl died of diphtheria in the University Hospital of Antwerp, Belgium.

 In June 2016, a three-year-old, five-year-old, and seven-year-old girl died of diphtheria in Kedah, Malacca, and Sabah, Malaysia.

 In January 2017, more than 300 cases were recorded in Venezuela.

-In 2017, outbreaks occurred in a Rohingya refugee camp in Bangladesh, and in children unvaccinated due to the Yemeni Civil War.
+In 2017, outbreaks occurred in a Rohingya refugee camp in Bangladesh, and amongst children unvaccinated due to the Yemeni Civil War.

-In November and December 2017, an outbreak of diphtheria occurred in Indonesia with more than 600 cases found and 38 fatalities.
+In November and December 2017, an outbreak of diphtheria occurred in Indonesia, with more than 600 cases found and 38 fatalities.

 In November 2019, two cases of diphtheria occurred in the Lothian area of Scotland.
-Additionally, in November 2019 an unvaccinated 8-year-old boy died of diphtheria in Athens, Greece.
+Additionally, in November 2019, an unvaccinated 8-year-old boy died of diphtheria in Athens, Greece.

 In July 2022, two cases of diphtheria occurred in northern New South Wales, Australia.

-In October 2022 there was an outbreak of diphtheria at the former Manston airfield, a former MoD site in Kent, England, which had been converted to an asylum seeker processing centre.
-The capacity of the processing centre was 1,000 people, though about 3,000 were living at the site with some accommodated in tents.
+In October 2022, there was an outbreak of diphtheria at the former Manston airfield, a former Ministry of Defence (MoD) site in Kent, England, which had been converted to an asylum seeker processing centre.
+The capacity of the processing centre was 1,000 people, although about 3,000 were living at the site, with some accommodated in tents.
 The Home Office, the government department responsible for asylum seekers, refused to confirm the number of cases.

+In December 2023 there was an outbreak at a school in Luton, in the United Kingdom.
+UK Health Security Agency (UKHSA) issued a statement saying specialists have been providing public health support following confirmation of the diphtheria case at a primary school in Luton.
+The agency said it is working closely with local and national partners "to ensure all necessary public health measures are implemented" following the discovery of the new case.
+The statement added: "We have conducted a risk assessment and close contacts of the case have been identified and where appropriate, vaccination and advice will be given to prevent the spread of the infection."